 NACHA’s commitment to ensuring that the ACH Network maintains the highest level of safety and security for its participants includes working with the industry to employ a comprehensive Risk Management Strategy.
-A key component in that strategy is the NACHA TOD service – and as ODFIs and Third-Party Service Providers exchange information on terminated Originators or Third-Party Senders, they help to strengthen the Network.
+A key component in that strategy is NACHA's Termination Originator Database (TOD) service – and as ODFIs and Third-Party Service Providers exchange information on terminated Originators or Third-Party Senders, they help to strengthen the Network.

 Inclusion in the NACHA TOD, after being terminated for cause, doesn’t mean an Originator or Third-Party Sender is prohibited from working with another ODFI.
 However, it allows educated business decisions about new Originators or Third-Party Senders.

-NACHA encourages ODFIs and Third Parties to use the NACHA TOD service in the following ways:
+NACHA encourages ODFIs and Third Parties to use the NACHA TOD service, which can be accessed through NACHA's Risk Management Portal (beginning Sept.
+29, 2017), in the following ways:

 Financial institutions face heightened threats from illegal cyber activity, including data breaches and denial of service attacks.
-NACHA provides an Emergency FI Contact Database as a vehicle for communication during a crisis: financial institutions can collaborate and share information as needed to mitigate threats’ impact on day-to-day operations.
+NACHA provides an Emergency Financial Institution Contact Database, which can be accessed through NACHA's Risk Management Portal, as a vehicle for communication during a crisis: financial institutions can collaborate and share information as needed to mitigate the impact a crisis can have on day-to-day operations.
 This database is designed to include contact information for your financial institution’s key personnel responsible for coordinating threat response activity.

 Breaches of consumer accounts, transactions and other personal information continue to make headline news, attracting the scrutiny of regulators and lawmakers at all levels.
 Businesses and financial institutions can experience significant damage to their reputations when they’re seen as negligent or deficient in their preparedness for such data breaches.